cobi-bike/DevKit/FAQ.md

 ### Do I need to purchase a COBI system to start building a module?

 No, you can get started for free with the [COBI.js Simulator](https://github.com/cobi-bike/COBI.js-simulator) and test on a COBI system when you're ready.
-If you don't have a COBI system yet, you can purchase a Developer Edition on [my.cobi.bike](https://my.cobi.bike) or use any other [COBI system](https://get.cobi.bike).
+If you don't have a COBI system yet, you can purchase a Developer Edition on [my.cobi.bike](https://my.cobi.bike) or any other [COBI system](https://get.cobi.bike).

 ### What skills are required to build COBI modules?